workunhard/old-reddit-clone/README.md

 Hows it's going:
 ![New Reddit](./resources/image-1.png)

-I felt like recreating the Old Reddit aesthetic was complex enough to be gratifying while simple enough so as not to draw away from the main purpose of this exercise: to design and build a full-stack application with React in the front, and Express + Firebase in the back.
+I felt like recreating the Old Reddit aesthetic was complex enough to be gratifying while simple enough so as not to draw away from the main purpose of this exercise: to rapidly design/build a full-stack application with React in the front, and Express + Firebase in the back.

 ## Features
 * User authentication